 This is the admin task most people forget and the one that causes the most problems months later.

-Financial: Bank(s), superannuation fund(s), insurance companies (car, caravan, health, home/landlord, life), credit card provider(s).
+Financial institutions: Banks, superannuation funds, insurance companies (car, caravan, health, home/landlord, life), credit card providers.
 All of these send renewal notices, statements, or policy documents to your registered address.

 If you receive a traffic fine while travelling and it goes to your old address, you may not see it until penalties and late fees have compounded.
 Make sure your vehicle registration address is current.
 Many states now offer email notification of fines; opt in wherever available.